freeCodeCamp/guide/README.md

 Format language keywords as code - this is done with the backtick key (located to the left of the "1" key on a US keyboard) in GitHub-flavored markdown.
 For example, put backticks around HTML tag names or CSS property names.

-Use the Oxford Comma when possible (it is a comma used after the penultimate item in a list of three or more items, before ‘and’ or ‘or’ e.g. an Italian painter, sculptor, and architect).
+Use an Oxford Comma when possible (it is a comma used after the penultimate item in a list of three or more items, before ‘and’ or ‘or’ e.g. an Italian painter, sculptor, and architect).
 It makes things easier, clearer, and prettier to read.

 ### Attribution